elahe-dastan/data-scientist-interview/README.md

 I had to do a **code challenge** for digikala too which is in a separate repository, check [here](https://github.com/elahe-dastan/digikala-datascientist-interview)
 ## ROC
-This part is not a question asked in any of the interviews, but I had to write it here cause it made me thick of my whole life decisions.
+This part is not a question asked in any of the interviews, but I had to write it here cause it made me think of my whole life decisions.
 This is the story happened to me which may happen to you too.
 Once I had to solve a coding challenge, it was an imbalanced dataset, and I had to train a classifier.
 As you can guess precision is not a good metric in this problem, cause even always predicting false gives you a high prediction.
 Then I found out that recall is as important as